-Settle into the colonial Strand Hotel in Yangon and start your adventure in the city center at the Sule Pagoda, originally an Indian structure, it is according to legend over 2,500 years old.
+Flying into Myanmar, settle into the colonial Strand Hotel in Yangon and start your adventure in the city center at the Sule Pagoda.
+Originally an Indian structure, it is according to legend, over 2,500 years old.
 Stroll through downtown and observe the locals at Mahabandoola park going about their daily lives before visiting the first floor of Bogyoke Market to pick up an antique or two.
 Finish your day in the Indian quarter for a different view of the city (and a lovely curry).

 Hit the trail

 Next, it’s off to Mount Popa and the Taung Kalat monastery, home to the 37 nats (spirits) of Myanmar, all displayed at the base of the temple.
 The views from the top are incredible and reach as far as back to Bagan on a clear day.
 Moving on it’s up to Heho to explore the Pindaya Caves; a Buddhist pilgrimage site that houses thousands of Buddha images. there are three caves on the ridge but only the southern cave can be entered and explored.
 There are about 8,000 Buddha statues on display in the cave, left by previous pilgrims…wander around the cave and allow some time to explore the town, which is beautifully situated at a small lake and surrounded by mountains.
 Finish your day in Kalaw with a visit to the local market before a short drive to Baw Ning Gone Village to reach the start of your trekking route.
 Begin on small trails that lead through the hills and settlements towards Kone Hla Village passing through paddy fields and vegetable gardens.
 Strike up a conversation with locals and enjoy snack and drink breaks along the way.
 Your overnight experience ends in Indein where your boat awaits to take you across placid Inle Lake.